 DMPTool is a resource researchers can use to draft data management plans that meet funding agency requirements.
 It is a service the University of Delaware has partnered with the University of California Curation Center of the California Digital Library.
 It’s formatted as a template to address specific aspects of managing research data including data types, ownership, description, preservation, and sharing.
 The tool guides you through the process of creating a ready-to-use DMP for your specific research project and funding agency.

-To get started, simply click on the Get Started button on the DMPTool home page and select the University of Delaware in the drop-down list, then click the Next button.
+To get started, simply click on the Get Started button on the DMPTool home page and select the University of Delaware in the drop-down list under “Option 1: If your institution is affiliated with DMPTool.”, then click the Next button.
 You will be presented with the University of Delaware Shibboleth Authentication Service.
 Simply log in with your UDelNet ID and password.
 From the “My Plans” page, choose the granting agency from the drop-down list and begin building your DMP by filling in the text boxes in each section of the plan.
 You can edit, save, export to rich text, and drop your completed plan in your grant proposal!
 It’s that easy!

 The University of Delaware is a member of the Inter-university Consortium for Political and Social Research (ICPSR).
 It is the world’s largest archive of digital social science data.
 ICPSR acquires, preserves, and distributes original research data and provides training in its analysis.
 They also offer access to publications based on their our data holdings.
 Researchers and students use ICPSR to write articles, papers or theses using real research data, and to conduct secondary research to support findings or current research, or to generate new findings.
 ICPSR data are also often used as introductory support material in grant proposals.
 Data producers take advantage of ICPSR’s services to preserve and disseminate their primary research data, and often to fulfill funder requirements for data management plans.
 Instructors use ICPSR’s educational resources to introduce students to the principles and practices of data analysis in order to support quantitative literacy efforts.